 Mooji is a spiritual teacher and Zen master originally from Jamaica.
-Mooji shares self-inquiry, directing his students to the non-dual Self by encouraging them to question who or what they are at the deepest level.
-One well known exercise is to identify the natural feeling ‘I am’ or ‘I exist’ and staying with this for 5 to 7 minutes at a time.
+Mooji encourages inquiry of the self, directing his students to the non-dual Self by encouraging them to question who or what they are at the deepest level.
+One well-known exercise is to identify the natural feeling ‘I am’ or ‘I exist’ and staying with this for 5 to 7 minutes at a time.

 Below are some of his most powerful quotes that will blow your mind wide open.

 “Feelings are just visitors, let them come and go.”

 “Surrender is not a weakness it is strength.It takes tremendous strength to surrender life to the supreme – to the cosmic unfolding.”